The Ultimate Guide for Planning a Trip to Morocco (2023)

-ATM’s are available but do run out of cash at times.
-Most accommodations can give you a cash advance or money exchange if needed.
+There are ATM’s available but they sometimes run out of cash.
+If you need money, most places will give you a cash advance or money exchange.

 Have small bills available.
-Some local shop owners, taxis & guides will not give you change.
+Some local shop owners, taxis & guides will not be able to give you change.

 Don't Forget to Haggle!

 Haggling is a part of Moroccan culture.
 Vendors price their items about 25-50% more than what they expect to sell them for.
-Don’t be afraid to haggle; Moroccan vendors will appreciate it and will likely cut you a deal.
+If you want to buy something, don’t be afraid to haggle.
+The vendor will appreciate it and might give you a good deal.